Christian-Stieber/Christians-Steam-Framework/ReadMe.md

 # FEATURES

 Again, this list might not be complete/current.
 But, some things that are there include:
-* multiple clients running concurrently, clients are based around inteernal asynchronicity as well
+* multiple clients running concurrently, clients are based around internal asynchronicity as well
 * a simple but functional console-based UI
-* modular setup (except for the CLI right now...)
+* modular setup
 * for now, only TCP connections are supported.\
   I guessed it might the easiest of the three, and wanted to get other things done
 * Login: